Call for cross-border journalism on green recovery - Go collaborate!

-This round’s focus is on green recovery and the influence this will have on the energy transition.
+This round’s focus is on company climate claims from a cross-border perspective.
 Make sure that your pitch is centred on this general topic.
 All types of formats are encouraged, including features, investigative journalism and comparative reporting.
 Submissions from print, online, TV or radio journalism are all welcome.

 The story should meet the following criteria:

 - Is it new, does it make sense?
 Is it relevant?

 - Is an editor’s letter of publication intent included?

 - What specific story is your team proposing?

 - Collaboration: Does the proposal include a plan outlining how the collaboration will take place?
 Specifically: 1.)
 What role will each journalist have in the team?
 2.)
 Does the pitch give an idea that there is a story to tell in all countries specified?

 Yes, it should.
 Please make sure that you answer these questions: